 His musical talent attracted attention early on, at the age of 5 he was one of the youngest students of all time at the Vienna University of Music.
 As a winner of important competition prizes (including Busoni / Bozen 1984, Rubinstein / Tel Aviv 1986, Maria Callas / Athens 1988, Bösendorfer / Vienna 1989), he performed intensively as a pianist with around 1,000 performances in just 5 years around the world on all continents.

 Motivated by Rolf Liebermann and Elisabeth Schwarzkopf and trained by Ferdinand Leitner and Carl Melles, he turned to conducting.
-The first successes as a conductor at the Wiener Festwochen followed quickly (“Die Zauberflöte” 1991 and “Die Schöne Helena” 1993 were broadcast throughout Europe via Eurovision).
-Further engagements followed at the Prague State Opera and at the Theater St. Gallen (Switzerland).
+The first successes as a conductor at the Wiener Festwochen followed quickly.
+Further engagements followed at the Prague State Opera and at the St. Gallen Theater (Switzerland).

-After a 10-year hiatus, Matthias Fletzberger returned to the world's operas and concert stages as a pianist and soon again as a conductor.
+After a 10-year hiatus, Matthias Fletzberger returned to operas and concert stages around the world in 2010, initially as a pianist and soon again as a conductor.

 In 2011 the CD / DVD album "Violin in Motion" was released by "Deutsche Grammophon" and two more albums in a row by "Preiser Records", including the first recording of Joseph Marx's 2nd violin sonata.
 His work in concerts and operas with singers such as Daniela Fally, Elina Garanca, Martina Serafin and singers such as Benjamin Bruns, Günther Groissböck, Thomas Hampson, Renè Pape, Andreas Schager, Daniel Schmutzhardt or Ramon Vargas, as well as his performances as a pianist and Chamber musician.